The Worry Games

 In those cases, I firmly believe that a medical professional is needed to give a proper recovery plan and this is why I strongly recommend that anybody who suspects they may have an anxiety disorder, be diagnosed by a doctor or mental health professional, first and foremost, so that it can be determined if there is a cause related to past trauma or some other medical condition or diagnosis.
 And additionally, regardless of the cause of your anxiety or whether it co-exists with another diagnosis, I feel it is always best to start any treatment plan with a professional’s opinion and then work from there.

-But if you are dealing with Generalized Anxiety Disorder, Chronic Worry, or Panic Disorder that is unrelated to a medical condition or past trauma, and you are still trying to solve the anxiety puzzle, I would love to try to help you!
+But if you are dealing with chronic worry and anxiety symptoms, and/or have been diagnosed with Generalized Anxiety Disorder, or Panic Disorder that is unrelated to a medical condition or past trauma, and you are still trying to solve the anxiety puzzle, I would love to try to help you!
 I want to share with you the best of what I have learned and figured out over the years and phrase it in a way that is less “clinical” and easier to relate to.
 I want to take the “scary” out of anxiety and make it friendly and comfortable to read about and talk about.

 Anxiety Worry blog